riddhisharma-sudo/purplle-Store-intelligence/README.md

 **A:** We use ByteTrack's dual-pass matching system.
 Even if a customer is temporarily occluded, their track is kept active at a lower confidence threshold rather than being immediately discarded.

 #### **Q: Can I run this system without a GPU?**
 **A:** Yes!
-Thanks to our adaptive frame-skipping ($5\text{fps}$ effective) and lightweight LAB Re-ID algorithm, the entire pipeline runs smoothly on standard multi-core CPUs.
+Thanks to our adaptive frame-skipping ($5\text{fps}$ effective) and lightweight Hybrid HSV + LAB Re-ID algorithm, the entire pipeline runs smoothly on standard multi-core CPUs.

 #### **Q: Are customer face images stored in the database?**
 **A:** No. The visual pipeline processes frames locally at the edge.
 Only anonymous spatial coordinates and color histograms are extracted, keeping customer identities private.

+#### **Q: What happens if the Kafka broker goes down?**
+**A:** The ingestion engine automatically falls back to Redis Streams via `aioredis` after 3 exponential-backoff retry attempts.
+The response includes a `bus` field indicating which transport was used (`"kafka"` or `"redis"`).

 ---

 ## 23. Lessons Learned

-1. **Lightweight CV Algorithms Win on the Edge:** While heavy deep-learning Re-ID models are highly accurate, lightweight math-based features (like LAB color histograms) deliver $90\%$ of the performance at $1\%$ of the compute cost.
+1. **Lightweight CV Algorithms Win on the Edge:** While heavy deep-learning Re-ID models are highly accurate, a hybrid HSV + LAB approach delivers $90\%$ of the performance at $1\%$ of the compute cost — and doubles as a staff classifier.
-2. **Prioritize Edge-Case Testing:** Retail environments are full of anomalies (e.g., groups entering together, staff moving between areas, re-entries).
-Testing these edge-cases early ensures high system reliability.
+2. **Design for Bus Failure from Day One:** Adding a Redis Streams fallback after the fact is painful.
+Building the retry + fallback loop into the initial ingestion handler costs one afternoon and saves hours of production incidents.
-3. **Structured Logging is Essential:** In complex, multi-service systems (CV nodes, API gateways, database transactions), structured JSON logs with trace IDs save hours of debugging time.
+3. **Structured Logging is Essential:** In complex, multi-service systems (CV nodes, API gateways, message buses, database transactions), structured JSON logs with trace IDs save hours of debugging time.

 ---

 <p align="center">
-  Developed with ❤️ for the <strong>Purplle Tech Challenge 2026</strong>.
+   For the <strong>Purplle Tech Challenge 2026</strong>.<br/>
+  <a href="https://purplle-store-intelligence-17fl.onrender.com/docs">Live API Docs</a> ·
+  <a href="https://github.com/riddhisharma-sudo/purplle-Store-intelligence">GitHub Repo</a>
 </p>